criticalstack/crit/docs/src/crit-guide/generating-certificates.md

 ```

-### Generating Certificates for Etcd
+## Certificates for Etcd

 Etcd certificates can be generated using our [e2d](https://github.com/criticalstack/e2d) tool.
 See [e2d pki](https://github.com/criticalstack/e2d#generating-certificates).

-### Generating Certificates and Kubeconfigs for Kubernetes Components
+## Certificates and Kubeconfigs for Kubernetes Components

 The following certificates and kubeconfigs can be created with crit.
 See the [`crit up` command](/crit-commands/crit-up.md).